torrelocascio/wyncode-hackathon/README.md

 # wyncode-hackathon
-This Repo will be for all hackers to upload their codebase
+This Repo will be for all hackers to upload their codebase.

+Please create your own branch and push code up for us to review 😊